 “This is excellent news.
 I foresee Group 935 making great strides in the field of science.
 Future generations will be inspired by what we accomplish here.
 Anyhow, I will see you throughout the week, Doctor Maxis.
 Say hello to Hilda for me.”

 Doctor Porter returned to the crowd, leaving Maxis to his own thoughts at the concessions table.
 His one reservation regarding Group 935 was Hilda.
 When Ludvig met her, they both desired a family built to last forever.
 Ludvig dreamed of owning a house on the countryside with a family he loved more than any other earthly desire.
 His wife, Hilda, at his side to love until they reach their deathbeds, and two children, a girl and a boy to pass their love onto.
 But Maxis feared this love may soon be overshadowed by his passion for science.
-Group 935 presented an earth-shattering opportunity to make change for the better in the world, but with Maxis at the helm, his own future family may be neglected in the process.
+Group 935 presented an incredible opportunity to make change for the better in the world, but with Maxis at the helm, his own future family may be neglected in the process.
 His life must be fully dedicated to Group 935's ambitious goals if they are to achieve greatness.
 For now, Doctor Maxis pushed these growing fears to the back of his mind.
 Hilda must understand the great importance of his work at Der Riese.

 Maxis extended his glass to the event attendant, hoping the wine could drown his woes.
-At the other end of the table was a middle-aged man, his head balding; the man was leaned in closely to the sandwich tray, examining its contents before he noticed Doctor Maxis staring at his peculiar actions.
+At the other end of the table was a middle-aged man, his head balding; the man was leaned in closely to the sandwich tray, examining its contents before he noticed Doctor Maxis staring at his peculiar mannerisms.
 The man raised up, a smile coming to his face, as he extended his hand for a handshake.

 “Doctor Maxis, I am an admirer of your work.
 I must say, I am beyond pleased you have invited me to join Group 935.
 Trust me in saying that I am fully dedicated to the organization's goals.
 I expect many wondrous things to surface from our collaboration, Doctor.”